What is an antimicrobial? The antimicrobial definition.

 Does Microban protection begin working immediately?

 Microban product protection begins to work as soon as a microorganism comes into contact with a product surface.
 The antimicrobial protection then works continuously to maintain a consistently lower bio-burden than would be expected on a product without Microban antimicrobial protection.
-Under the right conditions, microbes on an untreated surface can double every 20 minutes.
-Microban technology is not a disinfectant and is not a substitute for regular cleaning practices.

 How long do Microban antimicrobial agents work?